cyberark/conjur/design/authenticators/authn_azure/authn_azure_solution_design.md

 - [ ] Security action items were taken care of
 - [ ] Performance tests were done and align with SLA
 - [ ] Logs were reviewed by TW and PO
-- [ ] Documentation has been written and reviewed by PO and TW for both Conjur Enterprise and Conjur
+- [ ] Documentation has been written and reviewed by PO and TW for both Conjur Enterprise and Open Source
 - [ ] A demo was created for the new authenticator
 - [ ] Engineer(s) that were not involved in the project use documentation to authenticate with Conjur using Azure
 - [ ] Versions are bumped in all relevant projects
     - [ ] Conjur
     - [ ] Conjur Enterprise

 ## Open questions